-She has been an ars, starting her position work very closely with on their annual budget enditures throughout the ad goals of the department; nd assistance to Community rns they may have related to ervices," said Banuelos.
-"We ious meetings to address overnment.
-Since COVID hit, riority for the past two-plus and private businesses, is very impressive.
+"The growth of the corridor, our commercial and private businesses, is very impressive.
 I can remember 20 to 30 years ago the small number of businesses we had in the Community," said Banuelos.
 "Past Councils, Community governments and Community members grew this Community from an agricultural land base to what it is today.
 I absolutely acknowledge that the increases in commercial development contribute to many of the concerns in the Community, [such as crime and] added traffic coming into our Community.
 Of course, the impacts resulting from those types of changes are difficult, because with growth we must also grow our first responders and other services."